 Since 1945, Schmidt Funeral Home has had the honor and privilege of helping families in Katy, West Houston and the surrounding area remember their loved ones in meaningful ways by offering personalized funerals and memorial services for all faiths, as well as cremation, burial and advanced planning.
 Today, the Schmidt family and our experienced team of funeral directors, who live in and are active supporters of the community, are continuing that 70-year tradition of excellence at both our original East Avenue location in downtown Katy and our new location, located on Grand Parkway South in Katy, now open to better serve our growing community.
 This new state-of-the-art complex includes a 16,000 square foot primary building that features a beautifully-appointed chapel, two large staterooms and a spacious reception area.
 The 4-acre complex also includes Katy's first and only on-site crematory.

-Many customers praised the staff for their compassion and support during difficult times, highlighting individuals like Cassie, Kristina, and Randy for their attentive and caring service.
+Customers consistently praised the staff for their kindness, compassion, and support during difficult times, highlighting individual team members like Kristina, Cassie, and Randy for their exceptional care.

 Professionalism

-The staff was frequently noted for their professionalism and attention to detail, ensuring that families felt supported and informed throughout the funeral planning process.
+The staff was frequently described as professional and respectful, providing clear communication and guidance throughout the funeral planning process.

 Mixed Experiences